Background pattern

 • abnormal liver function tests (elevated transaminases),

-• low fibrinogen levels in the blood (protein involved in blood clotting).
+• low levels of fibrinogen in the blood (a protein involved in blood clotting).

 Uncommon side effects:

-• diverticulitis (fever, nausea, diarrhea, constipation, abdominal pain),
+• diverticulitis (fever, nausea, diarrhea, constipation, stomach pain),

 • swollen and red areas in the mouth,